 28. Provide Courteous and Helpful Error Messages

 If a user gets frustrated with the checkout process, they are likely to quit.
-As you develop and enhance your checkout process, create error notifications that are as helpful and direct as possible.
+As you optimize your checkout process, create error notifications that are as helpful and direct as possible.
 There are two angles to this:

 - Make it easy for them to find the error on the form.